-- The EC/EFTA issues mandates to ETSI and the other two European Standards Organizations (ESOs), CEN and CENELEC, with proposals to develop Harmonised Standards (European Standards (ENs) with a special status).
-The ESOs agree together whether and how they want to respond to a specific mandate, for example, which of the ESOs will carry out or lead the work.
+- The EC/EFTA issues standardization requests to ETSI and the other two European Standards Organizations (ESOs), CEN and CENELEC, with proposals to develop Harmonised Standards (European Standards (ENs) with a special status).
+The ESOs agree together whether and how they want to respond to a specific standardization request, for example, which of the ESOs will carry out or lead the work.

 - These Harmonised Standards provide the technical detail necessary to achieve the ‘essential requirements’ of a Directive.

 - By conforming to these standards, manufacturers and suppliers can demonstrate that they comply with relevant legislation.

 - They may then access the whole of the European market.

 A product may be certified as being compliant with an ETSI standard, but ETSI does not provide certification services nor endorse any product based on an ETSI standard.